 Commissioner Eleanor LOGAN (Waanyi / Gangalidda Clans) grew up in Doomadgee, before moving to Banyo College in Brisbane to complete year 11.
 Eleanor continued to further her education, gaining a Certificate III and a Diploma of Children's Services, and trained in the area of Aged Care Management.
 Recognising the need for a support network for young mothers in Doomadgee, Local Commissioner Logan was instrumental in forming a playgroup for young mums.
 She was a Councillor with the Doomadgee Aboriginal Shire Council from 2008 to 2012.
 Married to fellow Local Commissioner Christopher Logan, she says family is her priority.
 She has fostered many children and is presently fostering two young boys.
 Eleanor is currently the Director of the Doomadgee Child Care Centre.
-When not working she enjoys camping, fishing and spending time with her 14 grandchildren.
+When not working she enjoys camping, fishing and spending time with her 15 grandchildren.

-Commissioner Guy DOUGLAS

-(Waanyi / Gangalidda Clans) has always lived in Doomadgee, apart from a year spent completing his education at

-Atherton High School.
-He has worked as an Aboriginal Health Worker and Senior Community Worker with Save the Children, and is currently employed as a Community Police Liaison Officer.
+Commissioner Guy DOUGLAS (Waanyi / Gangalidda Clans) has always lived in Doomadgee, apart from a year spent completing his education at Atherton High School.
+He has worked as an Aboriginal Health Worker, Senior Community Worker and Police Liaison Officer and is currently employed at Save the Children as a project worker for the Doomadgee Deadly Homes Program.
+In this role Local Commissioner Douglas provides education, support and referral to community members who are elderly and in need of assistance tidying up their homes and managing hygiene.
 Doomadgee Commissioner Douglas is married to Cecilia, is father to six children and they have one grandchild.
 Guy, along with his wife, has spent many years volunteering with young people in the community and as a leader of the local Brethren Church.
 When he is not busy coaching the local women's softball team, 'The Bushfires', he likes nothing better than to go back out on country to hunt, fish and camp.
 Doomadgee Commissioner Douglas is a firm believer that education must begin at home from a young age to form a strong foundation for the future.
 Hope Vale

-Commissioner Victor Patrick GIBSON OAM (Binhthi / Bulcan Clans) worked as a Student Case Manager for Cape York Aboriginal Australian Academy

-(CYAAA) in Hope Vale for three years until his retirement.
+Commissioner Victor Patrick GIBSON OAM (Binhthi / Bulcan Clans) worked as a Student Case Manager for Cape York Aboriginal Australian Academy (CYAAA) in Hope Vale for three years until his retirement.
 He is the organiser of the Young Leadership Forum, encouraging young people to become the leaders of tomorrow.
 He is an active member of the Hope Vale Men's Group again supporting the young and encouraging the role and merits of traditional or back-to-roots cultural and community activities.
-Local Commissioner Gibson has devoted much of his working career to Hope Vale, to help build up his community, serving as Deputy Mayor and a Councillor.
+Local Commissioner Gibson has devoted much of his working career to Hope Vale, assisting to build up his community.
+In doing so he has served as Deputy Mayor and a Councillor.
 On 26 January 2015 Hope Vale Commissioner Gibson was awarded a Medal of the Order of Australia (OAM) in recognition of his services to his community.
 He remains a keen supporter of good governance with his particular concern of making sure there is a place for young people in leadership and governance roles.